DHANA5982/Analysis-of-Ecological-Data-on-Various-Species/README.md

 - **t-test**: Suggested that the mean values of BD5 change and BD11 change are equal (p-value > 0.05).

 ### Linear Regression
 - **Simple Linear Regression**: Used Carabids as the response variable and ecological status 5 as the predictor variable.
-Found significant slope but low R-squared value.
+Found a significant slope but a low R-squared value.
 - **Multiple Linear Regression**: Initially included all five species, then refined the model by dropping Ladybirds and adding interaction terms.
 The final model showed improved R-squared and AIC values.

 ## Conclusion